stand-treescapes/stand-treescapes.github.io/_posts/2023-03-20-newsletter3.md

 author: Tom Finch
 ---

-Welcome to the (belated) February issue of the STAND newsletter.
+Welcome to the (belated) March issue of the STAND newsletter.
 We're delighted to be able to introduce to two new members of staff to the project team.

 <img src="/assets/img/rspb_science.jpg" width="15%" align="right">
 ### Melissa